 Companies that already had remote working setups before the pandemic, or developed them at the onset of it, are generally well-equipped to manage and direct the onboarding of new employees.
 If the appropriate tools and resources are in place to train new hires, remote onboarding can be achieved smoothly and effectively.

-For companies like Immuneering that operate across multiple offices in Boston, New York and San Diego, virtual recruiting and onboarding of new employees is something that they have been used to doing pre-pandemic.
+For companies like Immuneering that operate across multiple offices in Boston, New York and San Diego, virtual recruitment and onboarding is something they have been used to pre-pandemic.

 What is important about onboarding is to focus on adapting and “getting people up to speed on their projects, [which] has just required more intensive and more frequent Zoom meetings and calls to get them up and running,” says Zeskind.